vvirtr/cody-api/README.md

 ## 1. Get an API Key
 Contact the API administrator on Telegram.

+If you want check your key info, send request with your key to https://codyapi.ru/v1/me.

 ## 2. Quick Start (Python + OpenAI SDK)

 ### Text